Comparison · Privacy-friendly web analytics

 Muro vs Plausible Analytics

 Both are privacy-friendly and lightweight.
-The real difference: Plausible shows you charts.
-Muro tells you what to do next.
+The real difference: Plausible is a dashboard you check.
+Muro is a short email that comes to you.

 Quick verdict

 Plausible and Muro share the same values: privacy-first, lightweight, no cookies.
-They differ in philosophy.
-Plausible gives you a clean dashboard with charts you interpret yourself.
-Muro skips the dashboard and sends plain-language insights about what to do next.
+They differ in delivery.
+Plausible gives you a clean dashboard with charts you read yourself.
+Muro skips the daily dashboard and emails you a short, plain-English summary of your visitors, signups, and top sources.
 If you love checking dashboards, Plausible is excellent.
-If you'd rather get an email that says 'your tutorial post drove 73% of signups, here's why', Muro is built for that.
+If you'd rather get a two-minute email and move on, Muro is built for that.

 The fundamental difference